 S - Apple cider vinegar straight up.
 That's pretty much it unfortunately.
 Maybe a touch of fresh tart apple as well.
 Overall very appley.

-M - So thin with a lot of carbonation.
+M - Thin with a lot of carbonation.
 Very watery with a slight drying finish.

 D - I'm going to be honest, I'm only going to drink this to get drunk.
 I know that's usually said about most malt liquors, but I think this about more than other malt liquors.
 It doesn't taste horrible, but it is nowhere close to appealing.

 Notes: Well I paid 62 cents for a 24 oz can of this and overall it was probably worth that for what it is, a very cheap drunk drink.
 Pretty much a mix of apple cider and apple cider vinegar.
 Some maltiness on the taste.
 Very easy to drink fast and doesn't taste like a high alcohol malt liquor.
+After a few sips you get acclimated to the taste and it drinks more like PBR.
 Final words...
-It is what it is and only expect that and you won't be disappointed.
+It is what it is and if you only expect that and you won't be disappointed.

 Serving type: can